-- INFRAHISIAN block: disease is below AV node and may involve bundle of HIS or both bundle branches - 2.
-Most serious AVB Can progress suddenly to asystole without warning - No atrial impulses are conducted to ventricles due to complete electrical block below the AV node. - 4.
-Atria pace themselves (P-P regular) - Ventricles are paced by an escape pacemaker.
+- 1. INFRAHISIAN block: disease is in AV node and may involve bundle of HIS or both bundle branches - 2.
+Most serious AVB Can progress suddenly to asystole without warning - 3.
+No atrial impulses are conducted to ventricles due to complete electrical block below the AV node. - 4.
+Atria pace themselves (P-P regular) - 5.
+Ventricles are paced by an escape pacemaker.
 This may be in the AV node (giving the appearance of a junctional rhythm) or the ventricles (giving the appearance of an Idioventricular rhythm) at a regular rhythm for that pacemaker.
-Thus the QRS may be narrow or wide and the ventricular rate will often depend on the escape pacemaker site. - 6.
-No relationship between Ps and QRSs - 7.
-PRI will be constantly changing (variable)
+Thus the QRS may be narrow or wide and the ventricular rate will often depend on the escape pacemaker site.

+6. No relationship between P waves and QRS complexes